 Worksheets of the printable:

-You can complete the pages 3 and 4 of the rainbow’s printable with the children during the lesson, after the lesson or later if it’s too long for the children.
-The page 3 has a rainbow to fulfill by matching the right number with the color.
+You can complete the pages 3 and 4 of the rainbow’s worksheet with the children during the lesson, after the lesson or later if it’s too long for the children.
+The page 3 has a rainbow to fill in by matching the right number with the color.
 Children can color it in or paste small colored stickers.
-Once completed, keep the printables as a reference to review Arabic vocabulary and sentences.
+Once completed, keep the worksheets as a reference to review Arabic vocabulary and sentences.

 A cartoon for more exposure to fluent Arabic:

 Finally, download and watch this fun Arabic cartoon “The rainbow’s colors”** with the children!

 It exposes children to more fluent Arabic (it’s ok if they don’t understand everything, their brain is learning ^^).

 See “Activity 2” in the lesson 1 above.
 During this lesson 2, I didn’t use the key words illustrations, but gestures and sounds only.
 If you feel that your children still need them, use them.
 Or, you can help the children by translating a few Arabic key words in their language as you sing the rhyme.

 - stickers of different colors (representing natural elements if possible.
 I found mines at a dollar store)